kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

         \label{dmap-algo}
     \end{figure}

 Another problem are the blurred object boundaries which also yields bad depth egdes.
-This affects all following steps but mainly deblurring since pixel of different depth level are used to estimate a PSF which produces errors.
+This affects all following steps but mainly deblurring since pixel of different depth level are used to estimate a PSF of one depth level producing errors.
 So an separate handling for pixels of region boundaries is necessary.
 We will see that this is done for deblurring of each depth level.
-The deblurred images of the first algorithm run are used to improve the object boundaries of the disparity maps for a second run.
+The deblurred images of the first algorithm run then are used to improve the object boundaries of the disparity maps for a second run.

 Quantization
 ------------

-- PSF estimation is less extensive if the disparity layers are reduced
-- quantize disparity values to l regions, where l is set to approximate PSF width or height -> in practice 12 layers are enough (from paper)
-- using k-means for clustering (both maps together to get same clusters for same depth)
-- sort clusters for representing depth graduation -> see figure :ref:`dmap-quant`
-- finally up-sampled
+The initial disparity map can yield many different levels leading to an extensive PSF estimation.
+The computation cost can be reduced by decreasing the number of different depth levels.
+The influence of small disparity changes is negligible for PSF estimation so it adequate to estimate one blur kernel for nearly equal depth levels.
+Hence the disparity maps are quantized.
+The paper showed that 12 different depth layers are good enough in practice.

+The reference implementation uses a k-means clustering at once on both disparity maps for ensuring that same depth levels are mapped to the same cluster.
+Since the cluster assignment is random the clusters are sorted representing the depth graduation.
+The figure :ref:`dmap-quant` shows the 12 depth layers.

 .. figure:: ../images/dmap-final-left.png
    :width: 200 pt

    :label:`dmap-quant` quantized disparity map with 12 regions (left view)

+This quantization is useful of another aspect than computational cost too.
+It merges continuous depth changes on an object to one depth layer probably yielding a region with more information (texture) for PSF estimation.

 Region-Tree Construction
 ++++++++++++++++++++++++

-The regions of the different depth layer can be very small and therefore robust PSF estimation is not possible.
+The regions of the different depth layer can be still very small lacking texture information.
+In these regions robust PSF estimation is not possible.
 The solution from Xu and Jia is a hierarchical estimation scheme where similar depth layers are merged to form larger regions.
-The structure for this is called region-tree and in the implementation it is the *RegionTree* class.
+Hence the PSF estimation is done from large region where a robust PSF estimation is possible to smaller regions where PSF estimation is guided with the parent estimate.
+The structure for this is called region tree and in the implementation it is the *RegionTree* class.

-- top-down estimation (from huge to small regions)
-- in huge regions robust PSF estimation is possible
-- in small regions PSF estimation is not robust: use parent PSF to guide PSF estimation

 .. figure:: ../images/regiontree-detail.jpg
    :width: 300 pt

-   :label:`regiontree` one part of the regiontree where the depth layers 4-7 are merged together to one top-level node
+   :label:`regiontree` one part of the region tree where the depth layers 4-7 are merged together to one top-level node

-The region-tree is a binary tree with all depth layers as leaf nodes.
-Each mid or top level node is calculated the following way: depth layer S(i) and S(j) are merged if i and j are neighboring numbers and i = ⌊j/2⌋ * 2 which ensures that the neighbor of the current node is merged only once.
+The region tree is a binary tree with all depth layers as leaf nodes.
+Each mid or top level node is calculated the following way: depth layer S(i) and S(j) are merged if i and j are neighboring numbers and :math:`i = ⌊j/2⌋ * 2` which ensures that the neighbor of the current node is merged only once.
 If a node do not have any neighbor for merging the node becomes a top level node.
-This is done until the user specified number of top level nodes are reached.
-The result is shown in figure :ref:`regiontree`.
+This is done until the user specified number of top level nodes are reached (the default number is 3).

 The *RegionTree* class stores binary masks of all depth layer regions in the leaf nodes.
 The region of every other node can be computed by simply adding the masks of the regions that are contained in the current node.

-**problem**

-- some regions are very small and haven't any texture in them
+The figure :ref:`regiontree` shows one part of the region tree showing the merging of depth layer 4 to 7 resulting in one top-level node.